Ignisolver/Effective-floats-storing/README.md

 To run benchmark please edit 'TEST_FILE_NAME' and 'BENCHMARK_NAME' variables on the top of structures_benchmark.py and run it.
-Then in folder "ex3_benchmark" you will see REPORT.TXT file which contains the results
+Then in folder <BENCHMARK_NAME> you will see REPORT.txt file which contains the results.